-How to Wash and Dry Your Horse Blanket
+How to Wash Horse Blankets: Step-by-Step Guide

-Steps to Pressure Washing Your Horse Blanket
+Steps to Pressure Washing Your Horse Blankets

 1. Choose a warm day when you expect a few sunny days.